 Summary

-This downloadable PDF lesson plan for English teachers helps B1 students discuss common office tech problems.
-A great ESL resource with class material designed for a practical business English lesson.
-This practical business English lesson equips students to handle common office tech issues.
+This downloadable PDF lesson for B1 ESL students helps them discuss common office tech problems.
+This English class material is a great ESL resource designed for a practical business English lesson.

+This lesson helps intermediate students develop essential workplace communication skills.
 Activities include a vocabulary matching exercise, a listening gap-fill about a frustrating morning, and a reading comprehension task about a 'HelpDesk Hero'.
-The lesson culminates in a guided role-play where students practice making polite suggestions to solve various tech problems, from Wi-Fi issues to slow computers.
-This material is ideal for intermediate learners looking to improve their workplace communication skills.
+Students will practice making polite suggestions to solve various tech problems and engage in a guided role-play to apply useful phrases for troubleshooting office technology.
+The material is designed to generate meaningful conversation and provide practical communication tools for everyday office situations.

 Activities